 Professor White is a frequent contributor and editor in the Blackwell Philosophy and Pop Culture Series, which introduces readers to basic philosophical concepts using the movies, TV shows, comic books, and music that they love.
 In addition to his contributions to books in the series on topics like South Park, Metallica, and Alice in Wonderland, he has edited Batman and Philosophy (with Robert Arp, 2008), Watchmen and Philosophy (2009), Iron Man and Philosophy (2010), Green Lantern and Philosophy (with Jane Dryden, 2011), The Avengers and Philosophy(2012), and Superman and Philosophy (2013), as well as the short ebook Downton Abbey and Philosophy (2012), and is currently putting together Doctor Strange and Philosophy.

-Professor White blogs at Economics and Ethics (a scholarly blog which he founded with several like-minded colleagues), The Comics Professor (featuring comics news and commentary, often in the style of the Blackwell books), The Literary Table (a general interest blog at which I am a guest), and Maybe It's Me, But... (at Psychology Today).
-He is also an occasional contributor to The Good Men Project.
+Professor White blogs at Economics and Ethics (a scholarly blog which he founded with several like-minded colleagues), The Comics Professor (featuring comics news and commentary, often in the style of the Blackwell books), and Maybe It's Me, But... (at Psychology Today).
+He can be found on Twitter as @profmdwhite.